-This Samsung Galaxy S21 vs. Galaxy S20 face-off both how similar and different the two generations are.
+This Samsung Galaxy S21 vs. Galaxy S20 face-off looks at the similarities and differences between the two generations.
 Although the Samsung Galaxy S21 didn't get a radical redesign, it would be wrong to think of the Galaxy S21 as a "more of the same"-style update.

 While many of the improvements are what you might expect — a faster processor, updated UI and better battery efficiency — you might be surprised that one of the new models has S Pen support and dual telephoto lenses.
 Did we mention all the new phones cost $200 less than last year's comparable Samsung Galaxy S20 models?

 - Samsung Galaxy S21 review: Our verdict is in